Selling by Auction - what to expect on the day

 This is the amount by which bids increase during an auction and is usually dictated by the auctioneer.
 They could be $500 or $5000, and do not necessarily have to be adhered to - but the auctioneer can reject your bid if they think you have not advanced the bidding by enough.

 One of the most crucial terms, the reserve is effectively the point at which the auction becomes “live”.
 If bidding does not go over the reserve then a negotiation by the highest bidder and seller may take place.
 This may continue for hours or days but usually a contract on the property is executed reasonably soon after the auction itself.
 However, once bidding goes over a reserve price the property is on the market and a winning bid is binding, so make sure you don’t overextend your budget or get carried away in the heat of the moment.

 On the Market and Passed In

 During the course of the auction, the auctioneer may stop the proceedings and say they are seeking advice or instruction from the vendor.
 This gives the auctioneer time to discuss the progress of bidding with the you, the seller.

-If the bidding has reached the reserve price, or is close, the auctioneer will ask you if you are willing to adjust their reserve and sell the property for the highest price.
-If you are, the auctioneer will announce to the crowd that the property is on the market or rather that it will be sold to the highest bidder.
+If the bidding has reached the reserve price, or is close, the auctioneer will ask you if you are willing to adjust your reserve and sell the property for the highest price.
+If you are, the auctioneer will announce to the crowd that the property is on the market or in other words, that it will be sold to the highest bidder.